qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_jax.rst

     %timeit excited_pop_grad(1.).block_until_ready()

-4. Pitfalls when using JAX with dynamics
+4. Pitfalls when using JAX with Dynamics
 ----------------------------------------

 4.1 JAX must be set as the default backend before building any objects in Qiskit Dynamics